2363886687/Mamba-Compression-Acceleration-Efficient-papers/README.md

 https://github.com/kyegomez/MoE-Mamba

-Following Switch Transformers and BlackMamba, they did a lot of experiments on Moe-Mamba, Vanilla Mamba, and Transformer-Moe.
+&emsp;Following Switch Transformers and BlackMamba, they did a lot of experiments on Moe-Mamba, Vanilla Mamba, and Transformer-Moe.
 "MoE-Mamba needs 2.35× fewer training steps to reach the same performance as Mamba."
 🔥BlackMamba:

 https://github.com/Zyphra/BlackMamba

-BlackMamba replaces "both the MLP layer in a transformer with an expert layer, and the attention layer with a mamba SSM layer."
+&emsp;BlackMamba replaces "both the MLP layer in a transformer with an expert layer, and the attention layer with a mamba SSM layer."

 🔥Switch Transformers